ModDota/moddota.github.io/_articles/scripting/custom-mana-system.md

 ```

 I'll use a basic formula for it, which gives a base mana per attack but also scales with levels slightly.
-Keep in mind this function is used for a 200 hero level system, so if you have something different of bigger mana costs, you need to adjust to your liking.
+Keep in mind this function is used for a 200 hero level system, so if you have something different or bigger mana costs, you need to adjust to your liking.

 ```lua
 -- lua code inside barbarian.lua